Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Generating mock 2M++ surveys and density fields

 \subsection{Simulation Data}

-We used the MultiDark Planck 2 simulation (MDPL2), which is part of MultiDark project, a suite of cosmological hydrodynamical simulations \citep{klypin_multidark_2016}.
-The simulations all assume a flat $\Lambda$CDM cosmology with cosmological parameters: $\Omega_\Lambda=0.692885$, $\Omega_M=0.307115$, $h=0.6777$, $\sigma\sbr{8,linear}=0.8228$, and $n_s=0.96$, such that they are consistent with Planck results \citep{planck_collaboration_planck_2018}.
+We used the MultiDark Planck 2 simulation (MDPL2), which is part of MultiDark project, a suite of dark matter only cosmological simulations \citep{klypin_multidark_2016}.
+The simulations all assume a flat $\Lambda$CDM cosmology with cosmological parameters: $\Omega_\Lambda=0.692885$, $\Omega_M=0.307115$, $h=0.6777$, $\sigma\sbr{8,linear}=0.8228$, and $n_s=0.96$, such that they are consistent with Planck results \citep{planck_collaboration_planck_2020-1}.
 The (non-linear) $\sigma\sbr{8,m}$, measured from the particles, is\footnote{For reasons of computational efficiency, in HH21, $\sigma\sbr{8,m}=0.95$ was calculated using particle counts in small ($\sim 1$ Mpc) voxels that were themselves within an 8 \h Mpc radius sphere.
 A careful calculation shows that the actual volume of the voxels corresponds to that of a sphere of radius 7.77 \h Mpc.} 0.925.
-MDPL2 uses 3840$^3$ DM particles with masses equal to $1.51\times 10^9$ \h \Msol.
+MDPL2 uses 3840$^3$ dark matter particles with masses equal to $1.51\times 10^9$ \h \Msol.
 Rockstar and ConstistentTrees were used to identify more that 10$^8$ haloes \citep{behroozi_rockstar_2012}, and generate halo merger trees \citep{behroozi_gravitationally_2013}.
 MDPL2 has a periodic box of length 1000 $h^{-1}$ Mpc and is evolved from a redshift of 120 to 0, along with a varying physical force resolution level from 13-5 \h\ kpc and various implemented physics.
+This work uses the snapshots taken at $z=0$.
+Both the halo and galaxy catalogues were obtained from the COSMOSIM database \footnote{\url{www.cosmosim.org}}.